pombreda/lepl/doc-src/manual/advanced.rst

 Search and Backtracking
 -----------------------

-Since LEPL supports full backtracking via generators it is possible to request all the alternative parses for a given input::
+Since Lepl supports full backtracking via generators it is possible to request all the alternative parses for a given input::

   >>> from lepl import *